hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 2. calculate the partition ID from the key.

-The first point is covered by the _key extractor_ function and the second one is captured by the `Partitioner` type.
+The first point is covered by the _key extractor_ function and the second by the `Partitioner` type.
 In most cases the choice of partitioner boils down to two types provided out of the box:

 1. Default Hazelcast partitioner: safe but slower;
 1. `Object.hashCode()`-based partitioner: typically faster, but not safe